iScsc/blog.iscsc.fr/src/content/posts/publish-your-own-post/index.md

 - click `Compare & pull request`

 ### 3.5- Write a good Pull Request
-The hardest part is done, now just fulfill the title and and description of the Pull Request and click `Create Pull Request`
+The hardest part is done, now just fulfill the title and description of the Pull Request and click `Create Pull Request`
 ![](5-pr-title-description.png)

 ## 4- Review